nuuuwan/news_lk3_data/README.md

 *2024-02-21 08:30:00* · [`adaderanalk`](https://www.adaderana.lk/news/97423/shooting-in-mahabage-leaves-a-man-dead) · `en`

-A shooting incident in Mahabage has left a 39-year-old dead this morning (Feb.21), the police said.
+A shooting incident in Mahabage has left a 42-year-old dead this morning (Feb.21), the police said.

-According to the police, two unidentified assailants who arrived on a motorcycle had opened fire around 7:15 a.m. near a meat shop in Elapitiwala Junction, Mahabage.
+According to the police, two unidentified assailants who arrived on a motorcycle had opened fire using a revolver, around 7:15 a.m. near a meat shop in Elapitiwala Junction, Mahabage.

+The victim succumbed to injuries while being rushed to the Colombo North Teaching Hospital in Ragama.

-The deceased was identified as Hettiarachchige Don Sujith, reportedly a relative of the criminal gang leader “Welle Saranga”.
-He was a resident of Kandana area and the owner of the said meat shop.
+The deceased was identified as Hettiarachchige Don Sujith alias “Ukkuwa”, the brother-in-law of the criminal gang leader “Welle Saranga”.
+He was a resident of North Batagama in Ja-Ela and the owner of the said meat shop.

+The motive behind the shooting was not immediately clear, but a rival gang led by “Dubai Nipuna” is under suspicions of orchestrating the murder.
+Reports also revealed that Sujith had been receiving death threats from “Dubai Nipuna’s” gang.

-The body of the deceased has been placed at the mortuary of the Colombo North Teaching Hospital in Ragama.
+The body of the deceased has been placed at the mortuary of the Ragama Teaching Hospital.

-Mahabage Police is conducting further investigations into the incident to apprehend the assailants.

-◼️
+...

 [Data](articles/98f54a31.json)